 2.289 Lead Free ― Paints or varnishes for special purposes where the presence of lead constitutes a danger, for example, in certain explosives factories and in food packing.
 In these cases, the quantities of lead permitted are very low, much lower than the limits permitted for lead restricted paints, and are normally specified for particular purpose by the users.

-2.290 Lead Paint ― The term applies to any paint, paste, stopping, filling or other material used in painting, which contains more than 5 percent lead as lead oxide ( PbO ), in its pigment when determined by a certain defined method ( see also ‘lead restriction’ ).
+2.290 Lead Paint ― The term applies to any paint, paste, stopping, filling or other material used in painting, which contains more than 5 percent lead as lead oxide ( PbO ), in its pigment when determined by a certain defined method ( see ‘lead restriction’ ).

 2.291 Lead Restriction ― Normally a paint having a lead content below a given limit.